cryptsetup-luksChangeKey(8) — Linux manual page

 If you want to set a new passphrase via key file, you have to

-use a positional argument or parameter --new-keyfile.
+use a positional argument.

 See section NOTES ON PASSPHRASE PROCESSING in cryptsetup(8)